Paolin83/COVID19_SEIR_model/draft_analysis_Italy.md

 where \(`Y_t`\) is the cumulative number of infected at the time t, while b is beta, the slope of the regression line.
-We calculate the R0 values based on a different number of days before the last.
-The R0 shows a decreasing trend, but it is stable in the last 12 days.

-The slope b indicate the rate of exponetial increase, used for the R0 calculation.
+We calculate several R0 values, each one based on a different number of days before the last day.
+The R0 shows a decreasing trend in the last period.
+The slope b indicates the rate of exponetial increase.
+However we considere the value of the last 10 days, because is more stable.
+R
-R code:
+    code:
-fit1 \<-
-    lm(log(totale\_attualmente\_positivi)~t,data=dat\_csv)

 ``` r
 head(dat_csv)